-All consumable resources actually used by all job tasks running on the compute node.
+Definition All consumable resources actually used by all job tasks running on the compute node.

-Resource, Utilized
+Resource, Resource, Utilized

-Node "cl003" has 4 processors and 512 MB of memory.
+Example Node "cl003" has 4 processors and 512 MB of memory.
 It is executing 2 tasks of job "clserver.0041" that are using 1 processor and 60 MB of memory each.
 One processor and 250 MB of memory are reserved for user "jsmith" but are not currently in use.

-Utilized resources for node "cl003":

-- 2 processors - 120 MB memory
+Utilized resources for node "cl003": 2 processors 120 MB memory

 Swap

-A quantity of virtual memory available for use by batch jobs.
+Definition A quantity of virtual memory available for use by batch jobs.
 Swap is a consumable resource provided by nodes and consumed by jobs.

+Task

+Definition An atomic collection of consumable resources.

+User, Glob al

+Definition The user credential used to provide access to functions and resources.
+In local scheduling, global user IDs map directly to local user IDs.

+User, Loca

+Definition The user credential under which the job executable will be launched.

+Workload

+Definition Generalized term.